Chupke Chupke (TV series): Plot

-Hadi is unemployed and his mother and grandmother too tries to find a suitable alliance for him.
+Hadi is unemployed and his mother and grandmother try to find a suitable alliance for him.

 On the other hand, Meenu is a carefree and clumsy girl who is always getting into trouble with Faazi who has been asked to tutor her by Kifayat.
-All Meenu wants is to be rid of her studies and her tutor Faazi.
+All Meenu wants is to get rid of her studies and her tutor Faazi.

 It so happens that Kishwar manages to find a match for Hadi who lives in Canada.
 The girl's father owns a restaurant in Canada and hopes that Hadi will come and take over the business after marrying his daughter.
 But the girl had other plans.
-A day before their wedding, she calls Hadi to tell him that she has already married someone in court.
+Two days before their wedding, she calls Hadi to tell him that she has already married someone in court.
 The wedding is called off to the joy of Mishi.
-Mishi starts throwing hints at Hadi who is initially reluctant to accept his developing feelings for her because of his friendship with Faaz and the clash between Amma and Baibay.
+Mishi starts throwing hints at Hadi who is initially reluctant to accept his developing feelings for her because of his friendship with Faazi and the clash between Amma and Baibay.

-Meanwhile a family comes to see Faazi for their daughter Hania who is just the girl Faazi would have wanted for a wife.
+Meanwhile, a family comes to see Faazi for their daughter Hania who is just the girl Faazi would have wanted for a wife.
 Hania also has a brother Asher.
 Hania's parents also want to marry Asher off along with Hania.
 Amma and Gul think that the situation is perfect and they can get Mishi married in the same family as Faazi.
 But due to a confusion, Hania's parents happen to see Meenu and select Meenu as their daughter in law.

 They think that Meenu would be the perfect match for their son.
 They take an alliance to Meenu's family and after some discussion they agree.
 It is decided that both Meenu and Faazi would be wedded on the same day.
 Mishi's proposal is fixed with Hania's cousin.
-Hadi realizes that he has fallen for Mishi but it's too late as Mishi was soon going to be engaged.
+Hadi realizes that he has fallen for Mishi but it's too late as Mishi is soon going to be engaged.